jidaikobo-shibata/a11yc/README.md

 and create symlinks

  ln -s a11yc/assets
  ln -s a11yc/index.php
  ln -s a11yc/post.php

+mv a11yc/.htaccess.dist to document root and rename it.

+ mv a11yc/.htaccess.dist .htaccess

 ##[ja]